 High-Risk Naming: Can Google Trademark “Glass”?

-Google, which we’ve held up as an example of both good and bad when it comes to branding, recently applied for a trademark for the word “Glass.”
+Google, which we’ve held up as an example of both good and bad when it comes to branding and brand naming, recently applied for a trademark for the word “Glass.”
 Not Google Glass, just Glass.
 Not surprisingly, the U.S. Patent and Trademark Office is not going to give in so quickly.
 Everyday terms, such as glass, are usually not ownable by any one company, especially when they are descriptive of the product or service itself.

 Trademarking Generic Terms